FrantzdyRomain/EasyPostHelper-iOS/README.md

 EasyPostHelper-iOS
 ============

-Simple implementation of the EasyPost API for iOS to get shipmet rates.
+Simple implementation of the EasyPost API for iOS to get shipment rates.

 Dependencies